-I’m really fighting the urge to go back to Dollar General and get this Space Battle Cosmic Knight playset I spotted the other night.
+I’m really fighting the urge to go back to Dollar General to get this Space Battle Cosmic Knight playset I spotted the other night.
 Hey, it’s not Star Wars, it’s Space Battle, and they’re not Jedi Knights, they’re “Cosmic Knights.”
-I’m not sure I want to plunk ten bucks down on a cut-rate lightsaber and a mask that appears to be mimicking one of those Tie Fighter guys, but it’s sure tempting.
+I’m not sure I want to plunk ten bucks down on a cut-rate lightsaber and a mask that appears to be mimicking one of those Tie Fighter guys, but it sure is tempting.

 Maybe, should I muster the courage to go see Star Wars: The Force Awakens in the theater, I could wear the mask while holding the lightsaber in one hand and a Space Robot in the other?